Spring 2023 Schedule

 Who Should Attend

-This course is open to information security professionals with 5 years of work experience in two out of the eight knowledge domains and who are eligible to sit for the CISSP exam.
+This course is open to information security professionals with five years of work experience in two out of the eight knowledge domains and who are eligible to sit for the CISSP exam.

 Every week will provide an overview of each knowledge domain.
 If students are not familiar with a specific topic, they will be provided with resources to study the area independently.
 The course will provide students with a solid understanding of each topic, but the CISSP exam tests the ability to apply knowledge in different situations.